internet-computer-protocol/evm-rpc-canister/API.md

 ## Methods

-### `verify_signature`

-Confirm the authenticity of a message signed by an Ethereum private key.
-Check out [this article](https://programtheblockchain.com/posts/2018/02/17/signing-and-verifying-messages-in-ethereum/) to learn more about Ethereum ECDSA signatures.

-    verify_signature : (eth_address: vec nat8, message: vec nat8, signature: vec nat8) -> (bool) query;

-* `eth_address`: A binary-encoded Ethereum wallet address (20 bytes).
-* `message`: An arbitrary binary message corresponding to the signature.
-* `signature`: An Ethereum ECDSA signature (65 bytes).
-A common way to generate a signature is via the [`personal_sign` RPC method in MetaMask](https://docs.metamask.io/wallet/how-to/sign-data/#use-personal_sign).

 ### `request`

 Make a request to a Web2 Ethereum node using the caller's URL to an openly available JSON-RPC service, or the caller's URL (including an API key if necessary).
 No registered API key of the canister is used in this scenario.